awbrown90/Vehicle_Detections/README.md

 In this project, the goal was to write a software pipeline to detect vehicles in a video, frame by frame.
 In order to do this a Support Vector Machine Classifer was used and trained on thousands of images of car and non-cars.
 The features of the SVC consisted of hog, spatial color binning, and color historgrams.
 Once the SVC had a high accuracy of detecting car images from non-car images, 99% final accuracy, a vehicle class and Sync pipeline was introduced to keep track of new captures from old captures and properly update the tracked output.

+### Code layout

+train_data.py : Used to generate the pickled svc with all its feature extraction values. lesson_functions.py : Lesson functions discussed in the SDCND course. extra_functions.py : A single function to both search and classify, used hog sub-sampling for efficeny. main_image_gen.py : Used to take images in test_images folder and create bounding box images and heatmaps in output_images folder vehicle.py : Main class used for tracking detection position history main_video_gen.py : Used to render output video with bounding box detections from an input video

 ## Training and Feature Extraction

 The training set consisted of a total of about 9,000 images each for car and non-car examples, and each image was 64 x 64 pixels with 3 color channels.
 Hog is a feature extraction method that consists of breaking the image up into cells and then measuring the strongest graident direction in each cell.
 By doing this information about the shape, indepent of the color can be captured.
 The cell size used for calculating hog was 8 x 8 cells where each cell was then 8 x 8 pixels.
 Further more the orientation of each gradient was grouped into one of 9 different resoultion bins.
 Finally each cell with its orientation bin was unraveled per color channel and stored into a 1-demensional feature vector.

+### Hog features for car and non-car training images
 ![Hog Features](./car_hog.png)

 Complementing the hog feature vector was then the spatial color binning that just consisted of a down sampled input image of 32 x 32 pixels and unraveled into a 1-dementional vector as well.
 Then the color historgram used 32 different resoultion bins for each color channel.
 The color space used in this project however was not RGB but instead YCrCb which proved to have very useful results when extracting features.
 Since all of these feature vectors were 1-dimensional they could all simply be stacked ontop of each other for a final feature vector representation.